 Most of the sermons posted on this blog come from the Sunday services that I have held at a local Jail, over the years.
-This one is this from a service there this Christmas.
+This one is from a service there this Christmas.
 Sometimes we just need to let Scripture speak for itself.
 And sometimes another worker of the harvest has already said something better than I could ever say it.
 That was the case this Sunday.
 (All my scripture quotes are taken from Darby’s translation.)

 Christmas is this week.
 It comes again, every year, to remind us of the day that the Son of God became a human being.